Jill-Prajapati/Revenue_Insight/README.md

 📌 Project Overview

-A 5-star hotel struggles with their market loss thus this Power BI dashboard provides revenue insights to facilitate data-informed decision-making across various key metrics.
+A 5-star hotel struggles with their market loss... thus, this Power BI dashboard provides revenue insights to facilitate data-informed decision-making across various key metrics.
 Using Power BI, I analysed data to track revenue by category, trends by key metrics, property performance, realization percentage, and several other KPIs.

 🔹 Objectives